Financial Planning

 On the topic of retirement, as we assess our financial commitments under pressure, it’s easy to let our retirement plans take a backseat – forgo the long-term goal to focus on meeting immediate needs.
 With retirement adequacy an on-going concern in Singapore, this is not ideal as we would only fall further behind in saving enough for our golden years.

-A survey Income commissioned in 2019 showed us that Singaporeans know they have better opportunities to plan for their retirement than the generations before.
+A survey Income Insurance commissioned in 2019 showed us that Singaporeans know they have better opportunities to plan for their retirement than the generations before.
 Therefore, we should try to avoid foregoing retirement planning altogether, even when finances are tight, and find a plan that helps us keep our future dreams alive.
 Use a mix of savings, investment and protection tools such as personal savings or investments, as well as CPF, health and life insurance to work towards your retirement goals.

 Remember also that any investment, including our retirement plans, should have a longer “time in market” rather than “timing the market”.